If you have ever felt self-conscious about missing teeth, you owe it to yourself to ask our dentist about partial or full dentures.

 Submerge your full or partial dentures in a glass of water or denture soaking solution when they’re not in your mouth. that dry out are at risk for warping and cracking.
 Just like natural teeth, your lower and upper dentures need to be kept wet so they don’t fracture.

-Brush your denture teeth like you would natural teeth.
+Brush your artificial teeth like you would natural teeth.
 Dentures can give you bad breath if they’re covered in plaque and odor-causing bacteria.
-The best way to protect your oral health (and your breath) is to brush your dentures twice a day.
-Brushing your dentures will also prevent stains from leftover food particles.
+The best way to protect your oral health (and your breath) is to brush your dentures twice a day. will also prevent stains from leftover food particles.

 Brush Your Gums